Guntram Wolff

 ABOUT GUNTRAM

-Guntram Wolff is senior fellow at the European think tank Bruegel and Professor at the Willy Brandt School of Public Policy at the University of Erfurt.
+Guntram Wolff is Senior Fellow at Bruegel and a Professor at the Willy Brandt School of Public Policy at the University of Erfurt.
 His research interests focus on European political economy, economic diplomacy, geo-economics, climate policy, and Germany’s geopolitical strategy.

 He holds a PhD in Economics from the University of Bonn (Germany).